-Low spot on landward side of concrete crest (Asset Ref.
+Low spot on landward side of concrete crest and overtopping/rock debris (Asset Ref.
 No. 121AB901BO703C03)

 The masonry and concrete sea wall to the south which links into the north face of the New South Pier is in fair condition, however the embankment to the rear is in poor condition due to erosion damage from wave overtopping, therefore the asset is classified as poor condition overall.